Different kind of visas to visit and live in Chile

 The Government from time to time recognizes that there are some areas where the country is lacking from people with the needed skills and creates special programs for those purposes.
 The current programs are as follows:

-For some professionals that the Chilean government finds to be useful and scare in Chile (e.g. IT engineers) there is a fast forward visa procedure that will allow a company to obtain a visa for this new employee in a couple of weeks.
+For some professionals that the Chilean government finds to be useful and scarce in Chile (e.g. IT engineers) there is a fast forward visa procedure that will allow a company to obtain a visa for this new employee in a couple of weeks.

 Chile wants to become the Silicon Valley from Latin America and therefore it has a program for start-ups, that even foreign can apply.

 IV.- Other visas